 Ido's flexible matching makes it so that any items containing all of the selection's characters in order will appear in the result set.

-Turn it on by setting ido-enable-flex-matching
+Turn it on by setting ido-enable-flex-matching to a truthy value.

 (setq ido-enable-flex-matching t)